2022-07 Status Update

 Until next time.
 Peace.

-I welcome your feedback or constructive criticism to ~dhruvin/public-inbox@lists.sr.ht.
-You can also visit the public archive.
+I welcome your feedback or constructive criticism to contact@dhruvin.dev.